HMS Inman: Description

-Construction and transfer
+Construction and career

 The ship was laid down as the unnamed US Navy destroyer escort DE-526 by the Boston Navy Yard in Boston, Massachusetts, on 25 September 1943 and launched on 2 November 1943.
-The United States transferred her to the United Kingdom under Lend-Lease on 13 January 1944; she was the last of the 78 destroyer escorts the United States transferred to the United Kingdom.
+The United States transferred her to the United Kingdom under Lend-Lease on 13 January 1944.
+The ship was commissioned into service in the Royal Navy as HMS Inman (K571) on 13 January 1944 simultaneously with her transfer.
+She served on patrol and escort duty for the remainder of World War II and was decommissioned by October 1945 after the conclusion of the war.